gmove-io/account.tech/README.md

 1. **Multisig**: Core module managing the multisig and proposals.
 It handles the creation of multisig wallets, adding and removing members, and managing proposals for executing actions.

 2. **Account**: Handles the creation of a non-transferable account for each user to track their Multisigs.
+Allows members to send on-chain invites to new members.

 3. **Config**: Enables the modification of multisig settings such as member addition or removal, threshold changes and name update.